iLVL-Key/FFXI/gearswap/readme.md

 - Started from Samurai file version 02.22.22 (Version Compatibility Codename: Tachi: Yukikaze)
 </details>
 <details>

 <summary>PLD</summary>

+Version 13.1
+- Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.

 Version 13.0
 - Added Weapon Cycle feature.
 Cycles between pairs of Main slot weapons and Sub slot weapons/grips/shields.
 Use this to cycle between your commonly used weapons.
 Has a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.
 Activated with a macro, an alias, or a keyboard shortcut (default is CTRL+H for Hweapon).
 Can be adjusted or new pairs added in the Weapons section.